daniel-ho/SegNBDT/README.md

 # Training and Evaluation

 Pretrained models for the baselines and NBDT models are provided [here](https://github.com/daniel-ho/SegNBDT/releases/tag/0.0.1).
+To use these checkpoints, specify the checkpoint path using the configuration `TEST.MODEL_FILE`.
 To train from scratch, download the models pretrained on ImageNet [here](https://github.com/HRNet/HRNet-Image-Classification).
 The ImageNet pretrained models must be placed in a `pretrained_models` directory in the repository.

 For both training and evaluation, a configuration file must be specified.
 Configuration files for training baseline models can be found under `experiments/${DATASET}`, while the configuration files for training NBDT models can be found under `experiments/${DATASET}/nbdt`.
 In general, the provided configuration files assume 4 GPUs unless otherwise specified.